Everything You Need to Know About Removal in LoR

 Throughout this article, we’ll be using some terminology that’s often used in TCG’s when discussing the cards.
 Here they are:

 Soft removal = removal options that rely on dealing damage to kill a unit.
 They’re limited by the amount of Health a unit has and by effects like Barrier.
+We’ll also be counting things like Recall and Capture as soft removal.

 Hard removal = removal options that can instantly kill a champion despite effects like Barrier.